-Section 9.5 You can also tell Medicare about your complaint
+Section 9.5 You can also tell Medicare about your complaint Tou our also ten medicare about your complaint

-You can submit a complaint about BSW SeniorCare Advantage Premium (HMO) directly to Medicare.
+You can submit a complaint about BSW SeniorCare Advantage Premium (HMO-POS) directly to Medicare.
 To submit a complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx.
 You may also call 1-800-MEDICARE (1-800-633-4227).
 TTY/TDD users can call 1-877-486-2048.